DrCytometer/autospill/README.md

 ```

+To convert the spillover csv file to an mtx compensation file for use in FlowJo,
+use the `convert_spillover_to_flowjo` script, provided both for R and Python
+in the `batch` folder.

 The scripts `calculate_compensation_paper.r` and
 `calculate_compensation_paper.sh` can be used to reproduce the results of
 AutoSpill for single-color controls appearing in the paper above.